airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 We have two options, create one or compromised one.

-We have LDAP to the rescue.
+As LDAP is always our best friend.
 We can create and configure a Service account using any LDAP tools, like for the oldest one, `ldp.exe`.
+Be aware that it can be noisy to create a service account.
 But it can be noisy to create a service account

 ## Set msDS-AllowedToDelegateTo to krbtgt service